 - The new features are included in a demo for the Sales team to use.

-This partial list gives you an idea of the quality areas that you need to consider.
+This partial list gives you an idea of the quality areas you need to consider.
 But you and your team will need to determine which quality areas make sense for your company.
 You’ll need to agree on:

 - A definition of quality